Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 The beans are special, too.
 Starbucks Reserve beans must be high-quality, ethically sourced, and have a story.

-Reserve Specialty Coffee Traders seek passionate and dedicated growers who strive to get the best beans no matter the challenges they face, including climate change, difficult growing conditions, or a lack of resources.
+Reserve Specialty Coffee Traders seek passionate and dedicated growers who strive to source the best beans, regardless of the challenges they face, including climate change, difficult growing conditions, or limited resources.

 All Reserve coffee beans adhere to the company's Coffee and Farmer Equity (C.A.F.E.) regulations.